teal-language/tealdoc/README.md

 --- Note that the plugins loaded via the command line must behave like Lua modules. return MyPlugin
 ```

+## API Reference
+> [!NOTE]
+> The API reference is generated from the source code using tealdoc itself.
 # Module: tealdoc
 This module exposes the public API of Tealdoc.
 You can use it to programmatically interact with Tealdoc.
 You can also use it to extend Tealdoc using plugins.
 ## tealdoc.Plugin